What You Need to Know When Applying to Federal Jobs

 Federal Eligibility

-- Eligibility for Federal Jobs with a Criminal Record
+- Can You Get a Federal Job with a Criminal Record?

 - Eligibility Requirements for Federal Employment